Verónica Jaspeado: Career

 Jaspeado, who has modeled at national level, received her first opportunity as an actress in the telenovela DKDA: Sueños de juventud (1999), in which she played the role of Camila Saldivar.
 Two years later, Jaspeado got her second chance on the small screen to participate in El Derecho de Nacer (2001).
-She participated in La Otra, and "Amor mío".
-Jaspeado made her debut in the musical comedy "Los muchachos de Nueva York" and later worked in Anastasia, the musical.
+She participated in La Otra, and Amor mío.
+Jaspeado made her debut in the musical comedy Los muchachos de Nueva York and later worked in Anastasia, the musical.
 This work led her to be recognized by the PTCA as "Revelación en teatro 1999".
 Professionalism and perseverance were the perfect combination for Jaspeado to be able to work under the guidance of 'Mr. Telenovela', Ernesto Alonso, in the melodrama Amarte es mi pecado.
 She shared credits with the great performance figures as Aaron Hernan, Macaria, Tiare Scanda and Odysseus Bichir, among others.
-She was involved in "Un Gancho al Corazón" as Ximena Sermeño, with Danna García and Sebastián Rulli.
-Jaspeado portrayed Josefina Valverde in "Lo Que La Vida Me Robo".
-In mid-2016 she was cast as "Sonia" for the telenovela Vino el amor (2016).
-She dubbed Cruz Ramírez at the 2017 animated film Cars 3.
+She was involved in Un Gancho al Corazón as Ximena Sermeño, with Danna García and Sebastián Rulli.
+Jaspeado portrayed Josefina Valverde in Lo que la vida me robó.
+In mid-2016 she was cast as Sonia for the telenovela Vino el amor (2016).
+She dubbed Cruz Ramírez in the 2017 animated film Cars 3.